JackLumers/Universal-Unity/README.md

 # Universal-Unity
+OUT OF DATE.
+It's needs rework for many systems, I'll do it when I have time.

 Scripts for easyer game development in Unity.
 Not properly documented yet and also can depend on other frameworks, I'll work on that later.
 Expect breaking API changes!